Your fractional CFO for owner-operated elective medicine practices.

 Elective-medicine patients shop locally.
 The practice that wins the prospects within a five-mile radius of itself wins the market.
 Practices that try to compete on price across a 50-mile radius almost always lose to a locally-anchored practice with sharper trust signals.

-Most practice owners meet us one of a few ways, and you do not have to know which one fits today.
+There are a few ways into this, and you do not have to know which one fits today.
 Start with a finding or an Intro Call; the right depth becomes obvious from there.

 Diagnose